 How to Prevent Child Abuse

 This is a time to recognize and raise awareness of child abuse.
 Sexual abuse, a form of child abuse, in children is at an alarming high rate.
 1 in 4 girls is sexually abused before the age of 18, and 1 in 6 boys are sexually abused before the age of 18.
 Nearly 70% of sexual assaults are reported by children 17 years and younger.
 Children are at risk for sexual abuse even within their own home.
 The majority of victims are sexually abused by a family member.
 About the same amount of sexual abuse incidents are perpetrated by a family friend or someone outside of the family who the victim knows and trusts.
-Learn ways to prevent child sexual abuse by reading the tips and advice below.
+Learn ways to prevent child sexual abuse by reading the tips and advice below.1 .
+Learn the warning signs of child sexual abuse to stop it from happening!

 To prevent child sexual abuse, learn the warning signs of sexual abuse.
 Children are often too embarrassed or ashamed to talk about the abuse, so it is important to know the tell-tale signs.
 Some of the warning signs of child sexual abuse are redness, rashes or swelling in the genital area, and urinary tract infections.
 Other physical signs are anxiety, complaints of frequent stomach aches or headaches.
 There are emotional or psychological signs as well, including withdrawal, depression, and unexplained anger.
 It is important to know that there are times when sexual abuse is present, but there are no warning signs at all.
 You can learn more about child sexual abuse by visiting the Resources section of this article.